brianwachira/rides-frontend/README.md

  - <b>redux-thunk</b> : Thunk middleware for Redux. [https://github.com/reduxjs/redux-thunk](https://github.com/reduxjs/redux-thunk)
  - <b>react-router-dom</b> : A routing library for reactjs [https://reactrouter.com/web/guides/quick-start](https://reactrouter.com/web/guides/quick-start)

+## Known bugs
+ - The User Interface is not lively and presentable.
+    - There should be uniformity in spacing
+    - Some Pages are responsiveness has not been handled well.
+ - Error handling has not been done well

 ## Support and contact details
 Contact me on brianwachira7@gmail.com for any comments, reviews or advice.